bjwill63/docs/docs/csharp/language-reference/keywords/async.md

 ```

- If you're new to asynchronous programming or do not understand how an async method uses the `await` keyword to do potentially long-running work without blocking the caller’s thread, you should read the introduction in [Asynchronous Programming with Async and Await](../Topic/Asynchronous%20Programming%20with%20Async%20and%20Await%20\(C%23%20and%20Visual%20Basic\).md).
+ If you're new to asynchronous programming or do not understand how an async method uses the `await` keyword to do potentially long-running work without blocking the caller’s thread, you should read the introduction in [Asynchronous Programming with async and await](../../../csharp/programming-guide/concepts/async/asynchronous-programming-with-async-and-await.md).

 ```
 string contents = await contentsTask;